 This clause applies to Council and its employees.
 Council will develop a plan and budget to facilitate employee learning and development.
-If you are required by Council to undertake training, you will be entitled to paid time off and reimbursement for training and travel costs.
+If employees are required by Council to undertake training, employees will be entitled to paid time off and reimbursement for training and travel costs.

-As an organisation facing huge challenges and exciting times ahead, Council employees will all need to embrace learning and flexibility in order to meet these demands and meet our stakeholder's expectations.
+- 23.1 As an organisation facing huge challenges and exciting times ahead, Council employees will all need to embrace learning and flexibility in order to meet these demands and meet our stakeholder's expectations.
 Council's success will be reliant on its most valuable resource, a flexible and knowledgeable workforce.
-The requirement for learning and development is significant, to support and enable our employees at all levels to embrace change and increase their capability.

-- 23.1 The parties to this agreement recognise that increasing the efficiency and productivity of the industry requires an ongoing commitment to education, training and skill maintenance, development and enhancement.
-Accordingly, the parties commit themselves to: - 23.1.1 developing a more highly skilled and flexible workforce; - 23.1.2 providing employees with opportunities through appropriate education and training to acquire additional skills; and - 23.1.3 removing barriers to the utilisation of skills in accordance with Council's learning and development plans. - 23.2 All employees shall have reasonable and equitable access to education and training, such education and training shall: - 23.2.1 be consistent with the Council's Talent Management Strategy; - 23.2.2 enable employees to acquire the range of skills they are required to apply in their positions; and - 23.2.3 enhance employees' opportunities for mobility through Council's organisation structures, through participation in Council's learning and development plans. - 23.3 Learning and Development Plan and Budget - 23.3.1 Council shall develop a learning and development plan and budget consistent with: - (1) the current and future skill requirements of the Council; - (2) the size, structure and nature of the operations of the Council; and - (3) the need to develop vocational skills relevant to Council and the Local Government industry. - 23.3.2 In developing the learning and development plan, the Council shall have regard to corporate, departmental and individual training needs. - 23.3.3 The Talent Management Strategy shall be designed in consultation with the Consultative Committee.
+The requirement for learning and development is significant, to support and enable our employees at all levels to embrace change and increase their capability. - 23.2 The parties to this Agreement recognise that increasing the efficiency and productivity of the industry requires an ongoing commitment to education, training and skill maintenance, development and enhancement.
+Accordingly, the parties commit themselves to: - 23.2.1 developing a more highly skilled and flexible workforce; - 23.2.2 providing employees with opportunities through appropriate education and training to acquire additional skills; and - 23.2.3 removing barriers to the utilisation of skills in accordance with Council's learning and development plans. - 23.3 All employees shall have reasonable and equitable access to education and training, such education and training shall: - 23.3.1 be consistent with the Council's Learning and Development Plan; - 23.3.2 enable employees to acquire the range of skills they are required to apply in their positions; and